markstuart/who-dares-wins/README.md

 I recommend having a look at the documentation for the reload library if you are interested in understanding what exactly is going on here.

-Kill the server and start it again with `npm run start:dev`, make a change to a file and save it, and watch the server restart AND the browser refresh all by itself.
+Kill the server and start it again with `npm run start:dev`, refresh the browser once to ensure the reload library sets up the websocket connection, make a change to a file and save it, and watch the server restart AND the browser refresh all by itself.

 Commit the changes once you're happy:
 - `git status` and review the changed files